dcasella/persistent-phylogeny/README.md

 Test the output of the algorithm with check_reduction.py.
 This can be used to make sure the output of the program is correct.
-**Don't** use this option when benchmarking; Boost.Python slows down the program by a lot.
+**Don't** use this option when benchmarking; the Python script takes time to complete.

 ___